 The best option to keep hay from spreading across your entire cage is to get a litter box or container of some sort to use as a hay box.
 Some people buy a plastic container, leave the lid off, and cut an entrance hole in the side.

 You can put hay and bedding in there, pop it in the cage, and the guinea pigs can come and go as they please.
 My favorite option is to use a puppy litter box and use it for litter training and a hay box all in one.

 5. Hay Balls

 The most dangerous hay rack you can buy is a wire hay ball.
 These can be hung up on the cage or left on the floor.
 Aside from the regular concerns about hay racks, hay balls can be downright dangerous.

 I’ve seen and heard many horror stories of owners coming home to find their guinea pig’s head stuck inside a wire hay ball.

 This can sadly be fatal for many guinea pigs and still horribly terrifying if you manage to catch it in time.
 Avoid hay balls completely, and don’t let this happen to your pig.

 6. Hay Stacks or Cubes (Instead of Regular Hay)

-Hay stacks or compressed cubes of hay are perfectly safe for guinea pigs.
-As a fun and interactive chew toy.
-The problem occurs when people think they would be a less messy substitute for regular hay.
+Hay stacks or compressed cubes of hay are perfectly safe for guinea pigs as a fun and interactive chew toy.
+The problem occurs when people use them as a substitute for regular hay.
 Unfortunately, this is not a good idea for a couple of reasons.